 It is vital that rabbits are given the myxomatosis vaccine every year and that their environment is kept as insect-free as possible.

-11. Glaucoma (Primarily Found in New Zealand)
+11. Glaucoma Eye Disorder (Primarily Found in New Zealand)

 Glaucoma is a condition that stems from a recessive trait primarily found in New Zealand rabbits.
-It is an eye disorder caused by elevated levels of pressure in the eye.
+It is an eye disorder caused by elevated pressure levels in the eye.
 This pressure affects the nerves in the eyes, causing red, swollen, infected eyes and, in more serious and later on cases, partial to a full loss of sight.
 Glaucoma is primarily found in New Zealand white rabbits.

 How to Prevent Eye Problems in Rabbits